sonalsharma5990/CourseProject/README.md

 7. Identify suitable lag

 ## Dataset Tasks
-1. We examine the 2000 U.S. Presidential elec-
+~~1.
+We examine the 2000 U.S. Presidential elec-
 tion campaign.
 The input text data comes from New York Times Iowa Electronic Markets (IEM) 3 2000 Presidential Winner-Takes- All Market
 How to define relation?
 Dates: 11/01/2000 11/10/2000

-2. stock prices of American Airlines and Apple and the same New York Times text data set with longer time period, but without keyword filtering, to examine the influence of having different time series variables for supervision.
+~~2. stock prices of American Airlines and Apple and the same New York Times text data set with longer time period, but without keyword filtering, to examine the influence of having different time series variables for supervision.

-Dates: NY Times July 2000 through December 2001 as the text input.
+~~Dates: NY Times July 2000 through December 2001 as the text input.
 Search for Stock prices till July 2000 to December 2001 Research Part: Kamlesh, Sonal, Maneesh